Nischitha-N/Nischitha-N/README.md

 ### 😄 Pronouns: She/Her

 ### ⚡ Fun fact:
 - I love solving coding challenges and can never get enough of **competitive programming**!
-Also, I enjoy photography in my spare time 📸.
+Also, I enjoy dancing and singing in my free time.

 ---